ramrajs2/leetcode/0227_Basic_Calculator_II.md

 ## Solution with Stack
 ### Intuition:
 - Process one pair of numbers at a time.
-- Assume first number is already processed and process second number
+- Assume first number is already processed and stored in stack.
+Just process second number based on the last operator
 - A + B => Assuming A is already processed, if lastOp is '+' => push B into stack
 - A - B => Assuming A is already processed, if lastOp is '-' => push -B into stack
 - A * B => Assuming A is already processed, if lastOp is '*' => pop, multiply with B, push result into stack